-Customize the property file by updating the store.StoreProperties property to reflect your database driver information, connection URL, and username and password of the user that connects to the database.
+Customize the property file by updating the store.
+StoreProperties property to reflect your database driver information, connection URL, and username and password of the user that connects to the database.
 This is how the default property is set:

-store.StoreProperties=DriverName=oracle.jdbc.driver.OracleDriver, ConnectionURL=jdbc:oracle:thin:@mymachine:1521:orcl, Username=wlevs, Password=wlevs
+''' Split for readability; in practice, the property should be on one line. store.StoreProperties=DriverName=oracle.jdbc.driver.OracleDriver, ConnectionURL=jdbc:oracle:thin:@mymachine:1521:orcl, Username=wlevs, Password=wlevs '''